AkashKumarRajak/Amazon-Clone/README.md

 <br>
 <h2>Features</h2>
 <br>
-1. Responsive Layout**: The clone is mobile-friendly and adjusts to different screen sizes.
+1. Responsive Layout: The clone is mobile-friendly and adjusts to different screen sizes.
 <br>
-2. Header & Navigation**: Includes a logo, location option, search bar, account options, returns, and shopping cart, just like the real Amazon site.
+2. Header & Navigation: Includes a logo, location option, search bar, account options, returns, and shopping cart, just like the real Amazon site.
 <br>
-3. Hero Section**: Displays a promotional message with a background image.
+3. Hero Section: Displays a promotional message with a background image.
 <br>
-4. Product Categories**: Various product sections such as electronics, furniture, fashion, and more.
+4. Product Categories: Various product sections such as electronics, furniture, fashion, and more.
 <br>
-5. Footer**: Detailed footer with sections like "Get to Know Us", "Make Money with Us", "Amazon Payment Products", and more.
+5. Footer: Detailed footer with sections like "Get to Know Us", "Make Money with Us", "Amazon Payment Products", and more.
 <br>
-6. Hover Effects**: Interactive hover effects on links and buttons for a better user experience.
+6. Hover Effects: Interactive hover effects on links and buttons for a better user experience.
 <br>
 <h2>Technologies Used</h2>
 <br>
-1. HTML5**: For the structure of the webpage.
+1. HTML5: For the structure of the webpage.
 <br>
-2. CSS3**: For styling, layout, responsiveness, and animations.
+2. CSS3: For styling, layout, responsiveness, and animations.
 <br>
-3. FontAwesome**: For icons used in the navigation bar.
+3. FontAwesome: For icons used in the navigation bar.
 <br>
-Amazon Clone : [Amazon.com Clone]:()
+Amazon Clone : [Amazon.com Clone]:(https://amazon-clone-peach-rho.vercel.app/)